aptible/www/src/markdown/legal/privacy.md

-**With our vendors and business partners, to accomplish our business purposes:** We may share your information with our service providers and other third parties who perform services on our behalf, listed in our [Subvendor Directory][9].
+**With our vendors and business partners, to accomplish our business purposes:** We may share your information with our service providers and other third parties who perform services on our behalf, listed in our [Subprocessor Directory][9].
 We provide your payment information to our service providers for payment processing and verification.
 Service providers such as analytics providers may collect information about your online activities over time and across different online services [PM13] when you use our Services.
 We also work with third-party service providers to provide the cloud-based tools that our customers use to create their secure storage containers and securely store their sensitive information, including personal information.[PM14]

 **When necessary to comply with laws and law enforcement requests, or otherwise to protect our rights or those of individuals:** We may disclose your information (including your personal information) to a third party if: